 A growing number of businesses are starting to pay invoices via electronic payment gateways.
 Paypal reports that 106 million individuals and businesses have started business accounting and it processes over $315 million in transactions every day.

 They can request that their customers send electronic invoices and pay them in less than a minute by logging into their account and clicking a button.

 They should find new ways to automate their bookkeeping when they reevaluate their business plan.
-Please don’t hesitate to contact us if you are interested in automating your bookkeeping and we look forward to hearing from you!
+Please don’t hesitate to contact me if you are interested in automating your bookkeeping and we look forward to hearing from you!